-Button Bill had a tracheotomy hole in his throat, which he covered with one hand when he spoke, swallowing air and half-burping out answers to questions.
-He’s been selling and distributing goods for 24 years, including a half dozen presidential campaigns, back when “none of these guys were around,” he said, gesturing toward the other sellers, many of whom were people of color.
+Button Bill had a tracheotomy hole in his throat, which he covered with one hand when he spoke, first swallowing air and then answering questions.
+Bill’s been selling and distributing goods for 24 years, including a half dozen presidential campaigns, he said, back when “none of these guys were around,” he said, gesturing toward the other sellers, many of whom were people of color.
 “We used to have this on lockdown,” he said, “but because Obama is black they all found out about politics.”

 The only campaign that could compare to Trump’s in terms of sales, other veteran dealers interviewed agreed, was Barack Obama’s in 2008.
 His election led to a new explosion in original and bootleg memorabilia.
 One swag manufacturer, the Political Mint, even solicited for international sellers for a speech Obama made in Prague, and created a spin-off business catering to fans of Bo, the presidential dog, in the wake of the selling spree.

 Button Bill said that in his experience, whichever candidate sells the most wins the election, and Trump was this year’s chart-topper in knockoff sales by a long shot.
 Asked whether that meant Trump's seat in the Oval Office was secure, Button Bill said the candidate was “an exception” because “he’s a moron.”

 Part of the reason Trump products sell better than Clinton items, Bill said, is Clinton’s much-mentioned three decades of public service: “Most of the older people already have their Hillary buttons.”